MISP/misp-objects/README.md

 * **requiredOneOf** is an array containing the attributes where at least one need to be present to describe the object.
 * **attributes** contains another JSON object listing all the attributes composing the object.

-Each attribute must contain a reference **misp-attribute** to reference an existing attribute definition in MISP.
+Each attribute must contain a reference **misp-attribute** to reference an existing attribute definition in MISP (MISP attributes types are case-sensitive).
 An array **categories** shall be used to described in which categories the attribute is.
 The **ui-priority** describes the usage frequency of an attribute.
 This helps to only display the most frequently used attributes and allowing advanced users to show all the attributes depending of their configuration.
 An optional **multiple** field